 In response to the COVID-19 pandemic, the Eagles contributed $1 million in donations to help relief efforts in Philadelphia, focusing on providing critical assistance to the well-being of essential healthcare workers and their families, as well as supporting local businesses.
 The Eagles also hosted numerous community blood drives and vaccination clinics at Lincoln Financial Field.
 Additionally, Lurie personally donated $1 million to Penn Medicine to establish the COVID-19 Immunology Defense Fund.

-Over the past seven years, the Eagles Social Justice Council, which is a committee of select players and staff, has awarded more than $2 million to local organizations working to improve education, mentoring, health services, criminal justice reform, reentry programs, and workplace development.
+The Eagles Social Justice Council, which is a committee comprised of select players and team staff, has awarded more than $2.6 million to local organizations focused on anti-gun violence efforts, education, mentorship, criminal justice reform, reentry programs and workplace development.

-In 2018, Lurie was recognized by the Fritz Pollard Alliance with the Paul "Tank" Younger Award, which is annually granted to an NFL executive, coach, or owner who promotes gender and racial diversity.
+Lurie was recognized by the Fritz Pollard Alliance with the Paul "Tank" Younger Award in 2018, which is annually granted to an NFL executive, coach, or owner who promotes gender and racial diversity.
 As a result of his efforts to foster civic responsibility throughout the organization, Lurie was the recipient of the Torch of Liberty Award conferred by the Anti-Defamation League of Philadelphia and was honored by Philadelphia's Operation Understanding, an acclaimed group that advances interracial harmony among future leaders of the African American and Jewish communities.

 In 2011, in acknowledgment of their community efforts as well as their Tackling Breast Cancer and Go Green campaigns, the Eagles were presented with the coveted Sports Team of the Year Award by Beyond Sport.